 In It to Save Lives: Scaling Up Voluntary Medical Male Circumcision for HIV Prevention for Maximum Public Health Impact

 In It to Save Lives: Scaling Up Voluntary Medical Male Circumcision for HIV Prevention for Maximum Public Health Impact was produced by AIDSTAR-One, a PEPFAR-funded USAID project.
 This 16-minute film explains how governments in Kenya and Swaziland have embraced VMMC for HIV prevention.

 A complementary video discussion guide, resource packet and DVD download/request form are available here.

 How to use the In It to Save Lives video as an advocacy tool:

 - Download the video to share with others, including community and political leaders

-- Use the accompanying discussion guide after viewing the movie.
+- Use the accompanying discussion guide [PDF, 191KB] after viewing the movie.
 It uses everyday language to provide answers to some frequently asked questions about VMMC

 - Use the accompanying resource packet; its resources and websites provide more detailed information about specific aspects of medical male circumcision that are relevant to multiple audiences

 Communication Materials Adaptation Guide was produced by the Communication for Change (C-Change) project and offers comprehensive guidance on communication programs scaling up services in new settings.
 It outlines a 10-step, participatory process for adapting materials to make them appealing and relevant to new audiences.